charlespascoe/typed-validation/README.md

 ### either ###
 Checks against multiple assertions until either one is valid, or they all fail.
 Useful for complex union types.
 Assertions are checked in the order given.

+When no match is found, all the validation errors for each type are printed.

 ```ts
 interface IFoo {
   bar: string | string[];